-I've worked in podcasting since the early days, learning from the best at Gimlet Media, Freakonomics, Marketplace, Studio 360, and Living on Earth.
+I've worked in podcasting since the early days, learning from the best at Gimlet Media, Freakonomics, Marketplace, WNYC, Studio 360, and Living on Earth.

 I hold an MBA with distinction from Columbia Business School, where I received a full tuition Wiegers fellowship.
 I also have an MS from Columbia's Journalism School, where I was a Knight-Bagehot fellow, and a BA with honors from Harvard.
 I lived and taught in Romania for a year as a Fulbright fellow.